alttch/eva3/doc/sfa/sfa_framework.rst

 eva_sfa_force_reload_interval
 -----------------------------

-The next variable forces ajax updates if the framework is running in WebSocket mode. *0* value disables updating via AJAX completely, but it's recommended to keep some value to be sure the interface has the actual data even if some websocket events are lost.
+The next variable forces AJAX updates if the framework is running in WebSocket mode. *0* value disables updating via AJAX completely, but it's recommended to keep some value to be sure the interface has the actual data even if some websocket events are lost.